Pranay281202/Pranay281202/README.md

 # 🌟 About Me
-👋 Hi there, I'm Pranay Dilip Salkar
+👋 Hi, I'm Pranay Dilip Salkar

 💡 I am a committed Data Science professional with a strong dedication to utilizing data to extract meaningful insights and address complex challenges.
 Completed BSc in Data Science, I have a robust understanding of data analytics and machine learning.